smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 - If this setting is enabled, the Microsoft network client will ask the server to perform SMB packet signing upon session setup.
 If packet signing has been enabled on the server, packet signing will be negotiated.

 - If this policy is disabled, the SMB client will never negotiate SMB packet signing.
 Notes All Windows operating systems support both a client-side SMB component and a server-side SMB component.
 On Windows 2000 and later, enabling or requiring packet signing for client and server-side SMB components is controlled by the following four policy settings: Microsoft network client: Digitally sign communications (always) - Controls whether or not the client-side SMB component requires packet signing.
 Microsoft network client: Digitally sign communications (if server agrees) - Controls whether or not the client-side SMB component has packet signing enabled.
 Microsoft network server: Digitally sign communications (always) - Controls whether or not the server-side SMB component requires packet signing.
 Microsoft network server: Digitally sign communications (if client agrees) - Controls whether or not the server-side SMB component has packet signing enabled.
-If both client-side and server-side SMB signing are enabled and the client establishes an SMB 1.0 connection to the server, SMB signing will be attempted.
+If both client-side and server-side SMB signing is enabled and the client establishes an SMB 1.0 connection to the server, SMB signing will be attempted.
 SMB packet signing can significantly degrade SMB performance, depending on dialect version, OS version, file sizes, processor offloading capabilities, and application IO behaviors.
 This setting only applies to SMB 1.0 connections.
 For more information, reference:< https://go.microsoft.com/fwlink/?LinkID=787136>.
 <!-- MicrosoftNetworkClient_DigitallySignCommunicationsIfServerAgrees-Description-End -->

 <!-- MicrosoftNetworkClient_DigitallySignCommunicationsIfServerAgrees-Editable-Begin -->